cocogitto/cocogitto/README.md

 **The Conventional Commits toolbox**

-- **Verified commits️:** create conventional compliant commits with ease.
+- **Verified commits:** create conventional compliant commits with ease.
 - **Automatic Version bump and changelog:** automatically bump versions and generate changelogs with your own custom steps and workflows.
 - **Release profiles:** your branching model requires different steps for releases, pre-release, hotfixes ?
 We got you